jack0son/wact/README.md

 Actors protect against concurrency problems caused by shared state and side-effects; essentially by treating your application as a distributed system.

+You can use Wact with an existing Nact system by passing the nact `system` object to `wact.bootstrap()`.

 **Outcomes**

 - Failure isolation